cooper/juno/README.md

 Mitchell Cooper, mitchell@notroll.net

 I use Unix-like systems, and much of my work is designed specifically for such.
-I would be surprised yet pleased if someone got this software working on Windows.
+~~I would be surprised yet pleased if someone got this software working on Windows.~~ It seems as though it works decently on Windows now.
 If the Xcode project isn't a good enough indication, I currently use OS X to develop this software.
 I don't think it's appropriate for Perl, but I have not yet found a great OS X editor.